Explore Iceland in February

 Beginning of the year - holidays & Festivals

 After a relatively quiet January, althoug we can not call Þorrablót a quiet event, Icelanders waste no time getting back to festivals and concerts in the month of February & March.
-The Reykjavik Winter Lights Festival, (Feb 1-4. in 2018), illuminates the city with gorgeous light installations, and fun happenings all around town.
+The Reykjavik Winter Lights Festival, illuminates the city with gorgeous light installations, and fun happenings all around town.
 The Harpa Concert Hall transforms its face into a giant, interactive, colourful canvas.
 There is also a well-known ski and snowboarding party at Arnarhóli.
-Sónar is a fun electronic music festival, not in February this year actualy, but from March 16th.
-Winter has ever been a time for film festivals, and Iceland is no exception, with the Stockfish Film Festival, held from March 1st to March 11th this year.
+Sónar is a fun electronic music festival usually in February or March.
+Winter has ever been a time for film festivals, and Iceland is no exception, with the Stockfish Film Festival.
 It’s a great opportunity to catch art-house films with filmmakers from all over the world.
 And last but definitely not least, there’s Bolludagur, the traditional “Bun Day,” when Icelanders all get together to stuff their faces full of delicious creme puffs in bakeries all about town.
 Observed two days before Lent, it occasionally falls in February.
 Icelanders also have their own "Halloween" tradition which is in February and is called Öskudagur or Ash Wednesday.
 On this day kids dress up in costumes and walk all over town and sing songs in exchange for candy.
-This is done during the day in the bigger shopping malls or down town.
-The kids walk between comapnies and businessess, not people home like on halloween.
+This is done during the day in the bigger shopping malls or downtown.
+The kids walk between companies and businesses, not people's homes like on Halloween.

 Will you be braving the conditions and joining us in February?
 What’s on the top of your to do list?
 We’ll keep our fingers crossed for less blizzards or more blizzards if that is the adventure you are perhaps looking for and ofcourse more northern lights for you!